-The acres proposed for sale consist of a homesite-7.90 acres, tame pasture-5.60 acres, and native rangeland 6.50 acres.
-The tame pasture species composition consists of primarily smooth brome and timothy.
-The native rangeland is typical of the Northern Mixed Grassed Prairie.
-Range sites are dominated by clayey and overflow sites.
+The acres proposed for sale consist of 53.15 acres of grazing land (native rangeland).
+Grazing land is typical of the Northern Mixed Grassed Prairie.
+Range sites are dominated by silty and thin sandy sites.
 Species composition is dominated by grasses which include western wheatgrass, green needle grass, needle and thread grass, blue grama, thread leaf sedge, sandberg bluegrass and prairie junegrass.
-Subdominate species include various forbs and shrubs.
-Current range condition is fair to good on Section 16, T28N, R2W with an estimated carrying capacity or stocking rate assessed at 3.0 AUMs per acre on the tame pasture and 0.285 AUMs per acre on the native rangeland.
+Sub-dominate species include various forbs and shrubs.
+Noxious weeds have not been identified according to previous inspections.
+Current range condition is good on Section 10, T31N, R5W with an estimated carrying capacity or stocking rate assessed at 0.237 AUMs per acre.
+Current range condition is good on Section 15, T31N, R5W with an estimated carrying capacity or stocking rate assessed at 0.180 AUMs per acre.

 Vegetation may be affected by numerous land management activities including livestock grazing, development, wildlife management, or other agricultural use.
-It is unknown what land use activities may be associated with a change in ownership; however the vegetation on this tract is typical of land throughout the vicinity and there are no known rare, unique cover types or vegetation on the tract.
-It is expected that this land will be used for a homesite and grazing livestock in the future.
-The nominating lessee has indicated that if they purchased this tract, the land use would remain as a home site and grazing land.
+It is unknown what land use activities may be associated with a change in ownership; however the vegetation on these tracts is typical of land throughout the vicinity and there are no known rare, unique cover types or vegetation on the tracts.
+It is expected that these lands will be used for grazing livestock in the future.
+The nominating lessee has indicated that if they purchased these tracts, the land use would remain as grazing lands.
 The proposal does not include any on-the-ground activities, or changes to activities and therefore we do not expect direct or cumulative effects would occur to vegetation as a result of the proposal.

-A review of Natural Heritage data through the NRIS was conducted for T28N, R2W: There were no plant species of concern noted or potential species of concern noted on the NRIS survey.
+A review of Natural Heritage data through the NRIS was conducted for T31N, R5W: There were no plant species of concern noted or potential species of concern noted on the NRIS survey.